jcbneo4j/neo4j_security/index.md

 In summary, the usage pattern in this code is:
     - Read data from parquet files into dataframes, transforming as needed.
     - Write all of the the nodes first
     - Then, write the relationships last, taking into considerations for write locks based off of the data model.
 Writing in this fashion takes advantage of Spark parallelism.
-Note: in the first cell this
+Note: in the first cell was configured with 15 executor cores.
+If any locking was experienced during writes to Neo4j, I would have considered taking the number down, as well with the following option to take it down to 1 thread with <dataframe var>.coalesce(1) (code is in the notebook)

 ```python
 """